Free · MIT licensed

 No. The YamlBackend stores everything in four YAML files in ~/.distribution-mcp/.
 Zero configuration.
 The NotionBackend is for agency or team use; it provisions three databases and writes published URLs back to source tasks.
 Both implement the same Protocol; you swap with one constructor argument.

-How does the Reddit anti-spam logic work?
+How does Reddit posting work?

 What does it not do?

 It doesn't write copy.
-It doesn't pick subreddits for you (the agent does that against list_subreddits).
+It doesn't pick subreddits for you (the agent does that against subreddit_list).
 It doesn't game algorithms.
 It doesn't run analytics.
 It doesn't auto-follow, auto-DM, or auto-reply.
 It does one job: take a finished piece of content plus per-channel variants and route them with idempotent state.

 Want it wired into your distribution pipeline?